dnotes/hiddenwords/README.md

 ## About this presentation

 This presentation of the Hidden Words was created by David Hunt in 2019 using Svelte and Sapper.
-The repository is publicly available at https://github.com/dnotes/hiddenwords.
+The repository is publicly available [on GitHub](https://github.com/dnotes/hiddenwords).

 ## Todo list